mikalai-hryb/notes/terraform.md

 There are mutable and immutable approaches.

-Mutable: Take existing infrastructure and try to upgdade in place
+Mutable: Take existing infrastructure and try to upgrade in place
 Immutable: Take existing infrastructure, create new infrastructure running at the new versions (on distinct machines) and destroy the existing things in place

 ### What approach does TF take in terms of infrastructure mutability?